JellyBitz/SilkroadLauncher/README.md

 - Create whatever design you can imagine
 - By using ViewModels, you won't need to worry about coding
 - News can be customized by using CSS
-- Auto updater included with progress bar possibility
+- Auto updater included (support zlib)
+- Self replacer if is required
+- Downloading and update progress
 - Settings (even window mode has been added)
 - Client language switch support